wiggocd/xmt/readme.md

 # Testing

-Copy `bin/xmt.exe` to an isolated VM and run inside the VM.
+Copy `bin/xmt.exe` to an isolated VM and run inside it.

 # Feature Roadmap